Be the first to know when it’s released.

 The answer lies in a 150-year-old system designed for a world that no longer exists.
-While we now face the realities of artificial intelligence, climate change, and unprecedented global uncertainty, our schools still operate like 19th‑century factories: standardized, rigid, and misaligned with what our world now demands.
+We now face the realities of artificial intelligence, climate change, and unprecedented global uncertainty.
+Yet our schools still operate like nineteenth century factories—standardized, rigid, and misaligned with what our world now demands.

 But what if there’s another way?

-This book is for every educational leader—policymakers, superintendents, principals, teachers, parents, and students.
-It’s for all who believe, as the book argues “it’s our responsibility to start now, where we are, with what we have.
-To be the generation that refused to pass this burden to our children.
-The generation who acted with courage, worked together, and created a new model of education; one that starts with the student.”
+This book is for every educational leader—policymakers, superintendents, principals, teachers, parents, and especially students.
+It’s our responsibility to start now, where we are, with what we have.
+We must be the generation that refuses to pass this burden on to our children; the generation who acts with courage, works together, and creates a new model of education.
+One that starts with the student.

 Are you an educator, parent, or student who wants to understand how learning really works and how to apply it right away?